elleem/reading-notes/401/reading16.md

 3. What are APIs, and how can they be utilized in Python applications to access and manipulate data from external sources?

+Application programming inteface, a communication layer that allows different systems to talk to each other w/o having to understand exactly what each does or the rules they follow.

+Make HTTP request to the API endpoints using `requests`.
+Still may have tokens.
+Returns the data to be parsed and used.

+Most APIs are still REST APIs.

+You can test some APIs directly fro the documentation page.

+Don't forget that ? helps you specify the params of the query if you need to cut down the data. such as `gender = female`

 ### What is Serverless?

 You are outsourcing servers to the cloud providers.